Hailey Armstrong

 Hailey Breyanne Armstrong (born March 8, 1996) is a Canadian curler from Carleton Place, Ontario.
-She currently skips her own team out of Whitby, Ontario.
+She currently skips her own team out of Quebec.

 Career

+Juniors

 After winning the 2017 Ontario Junior Curling Championships, Armstrong competed in her lone Canadian Junior Curling Championships of her junior career at the 2017 Canadian Junior Curling Championships.
 She represented Ontario with teammates Grace Holyoke at third, Lindsay Dubue at second and Marcia Richardson at lead.
 They finished the round robin and championship pools with an unblemished 10–0 record, qualifying directly for the final where they faced Alberta's Kristen Streifel.
 Tied 3–3 with hammer in the tenth end, Armstrong was heavy on her final draw, giving Alberta a steal of two and the 5–3 win.
-Armstrong aged out of juniors the following season and began skipping her own team on the World Curling Tour.
-Her team qualified for the 2018 Ontario Scotties Tournament of Hearts, where they went 0–3 in the triple knockout tournament.
-After failing to qualify for the provincial championship in 2019, she joined the Laurie St-Georges rink out of Quebec as their third.